News release originally published by the U.S. Attorney’s Office for the Middle District of Florida

 Tampa Woman Indicted for Immigration Fraud Scheme Stretching from Tampa to Chicago

-TAMPA, Fla. – United States Attorney Maria Chapa Lopez announces the return of an indictment charging Erika Paola Intriago (44, Tampa) with four counts of wire fraud and three counts of wrongfully using government seals.
+TAMPA, FL. – United States Attorney Maria Chapa Lopez announces the return of an indictment charging Erika Paola Intriago (44, Tampa) with four counts of wire fraud and three counts of wrongfully using government seals.
 If convicted, Intriago faces a maximum penalty of 20 years in federal prison for each count of wire fraud and up to five years in federal prison for each count of wrongfully using government seals.

 According to the indictment, Intriago portrayed herself as an immigration attorney and personal representative offering immigration-related services.
 She advertised her services on social media, targeting immigrants and immigrant families from Spanish-speaking countries.
 In fact, Intriago was not a licensed attorney.